 - You live in a unique home different from others in the surrounding area.

 - You live in a high demand area.

 But how?
 Like most things in life, there’s a right way and a wrong way to go about hosting an open house.

-If you’ve hired a real estate agent to sell your home, then it’s best to leave and let them handle the open house.
-But if you’re doing a For Sale By Owner (FSBO), then you should be present and personable.
+If you’ve hired a real estate agent to sell your home, it’s best to leave and let them handle the open house.
+But if you’re doing a For Sale By Owner (FSBO), you should be present and personable at your open house.
 Warmly welcome each guest and chat with them.
-Share what you can about the house, but give them space to walk around and envision themselves in the home.
+Share what you can about the property, but give them space to walk around and envision themselves in the home.

 - Never do an open house solo.
 Whether you're using a real estate agent or selling your home as a FSBO, have at least one other person in the house, ideally one person for each level of the home.
 This will help with safety and security of belongings, along with being available to give facts about the home or answer questions.

-- Have a sign-in sheet to collect name, email, and phone number.
+- Have a sign-in sheet to collect attendees names, emails, and phone numbers.

-- If you prefer people to take off their shoes, make a sign or have a basket of booties guests can use should they feel uncomfortable removing their shoes.
+- If you prefer people to take off their shoes, make a sign and have a basket of booties guests can use should they feel uncomfortable removing their shoes.

 2) Create an info sheet for home shoppers.

 There’s a chance you won’t be able to speak to everyone who decides to drop by your house.
 Save the sales pitch for another day and offer facts about the property in a packet they can take home.
 Creating an info sheet for home shoppers to peruse on their own time allows them the freedom to be present and soak in the details of your home before leaving.

 - Home's address